Although a very simple question, its

 After you are done kneading your dough, it needs to rest at the right temperature.
 Rest your dough in a little warmer environment, maybe near the stove.

-Cover the bowl with a slightly damp cloth and let it rest and rise.
-Let the yeast do its job.
+with a slightly damp cloth and let it rest and rise.
+Let the yeast do

 Here we are going to skip prepping the toppings for a shortwhile.